DionKill/ps4-linux-tutorial/docs/issues.md

 If they don't work, it's because your console is using a Wi-Fi or Bluetooth chip that is incompatible with your current kernel.
 This means that you will need to try one of the other kernels, and if they don't work, try to ask on the forums or scout the internet until you can find one.
 Unfortunately the development is scattered and it's hard to get hands on these kernels.
 :::

-::: details Black/gray screen after boot
+::: details Black/gray screen or "no signal"
-This is a very long answer.
+Rarely, a gray image can happen even with fixes like bootargs.
+Make sure that you try to reboot at least twice.

-> [!TIP]
+Also, remember that the PS4 on Linux doesn't support monitor hot-plugging, so this means you can't change nor disconnect your display or you will be forced to reboot (or maybe you can just change TTY by doing CTRL+ALT+F2 and CTRL+ALT+F1/F7).

-> The PS4 on Linux doesn't support monitor hot-plugging, so this means you can't change nor disconnect your display or you will be forced to reboot (or maybe you can just change TTY by doing `CTRL+ALT+F2` and `CTRL+ALT+F1/F7`)
+If that doesn't fix it, you can read the following bible.
 ### Gray screen
 If you see a gray screen and/or loose signal right AFTER seeing the login screen, then you may need to use the bootargs.txt or change kernel.